About Me

 In a Nutshell

-My life looks nothing like I thought or hoped it would- I don’t have my health, the career I wanted, or husband and children (at least not yet), but my faith has grown to a depth that I didn’t even know was possible!
-I have a different view of everything now, understanding that being the woman God created me to be is not dependent on circumstances, and knowing that getting to heaven and helping others to do the same is all that really matters!
-God is teaching me so much about the cross and suffering, surrender, discernment, and accompaniment, and I want to share these lessons in the hopes that these messages help others as well!
+My life looks nothing like I thought or hoped it would- I don’t have my health, the career I wanted, or husband and children (at least not yet), but my faith has grown to a depth that I didn’t even know was possible as the Lord invited me to surrender to Him!
+I have a different view of everything now, understanding that being the woman God created me to be is not dependent on circumstances, and knowing that growing closer to God, getting to heaven and helping others to do the same is all that really matters!
+God is teaching me so much about the cross and suffering, surrender, discernment, accompaniment, hope, joy, etc. in the midst of my trials, and I want to share these lessons in the hopes that these messages will help others as well!

 Faith Background